How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 What should you pay attention to when it comes to traffic in Indonesia?

 - Roads in Indonesia range from reasonable in cities to poorly maintained in rural areas.
-Traffic jams are a major problem in cities such as Jakarta.
+Traffic jams are a major problem in large cities such as Jakarta.

 - Scooters are the most popular means of transportation, but traffic is chaotic and dangerous for inexperienced drivers.